Welcome to the Brightbeans blog!

 A range of cognitive capabilities that enable your child to process the wide range of information they receive in order to solve problems and make decisions.

 How your child learns to share information, thoughts and emotions, both verbally and non-verbally, with those around them.

 Your child’s ability to conjure ideas and thoughts that are not necessarily right in front of them, and turn those thoughts into reality through expression.

-For more information view our child-development page here.
 For an age-based milestone chart you can download our Development Chart: